 Reports should be submitted via email.
 Unless specifically requested, no paper copies of reports should be submitted.
-In addition, the PMOC may be required to post reports to an FTA website (to be identified in the future).
+In addition, the PMOC may be required to post reports to FTA's document management system as directed by the COR/ACOR.

-After FTA approval, the PMOC may be instructed to share the report with the project sponsor.
-In cases where differences of opinion exist between the PMOC and the project sponsor regarding the PMOC's findings, the FTA may direct the PMOC to reconcile with the project sponsor and provide FTA with a report addendum covering the agreed modifications by the project sponsor and PMOC.
+After the COR/ACOR has transmitted formal acceptance of the report, the PMOC should share the report with the project sponsor.
+If there are differences of opinion between the PMOC and the project sponsor regarding the PMOC's findings, the COR/ACOR may direct the PMOC to reconcile their findings with the project sponsor and provide the COR/ACOR with a report addendum covering the modifications agreed upon by the project sponsor and PMOC.

 Occasionally, the PMOC may be required to make presentations of project reports or other studies to FTA, the project sponsor, or third parties.